Privacy & Security Information

 The G Suite for Education (formerly called Google Apps for Education) core services are the heart of Google’s educational offering to schools.
 The core services are Gmail (including Inbox by Gmail), Calendar, Classroom, Contacts, Drive, Docs, Forms, Groups, Sheets, Sites, Slides, Talk/Hangouts and Vault.
 These services are provided under the G Suite agreement.

-More than 50 million students, teachers and administrative staff members in almost every country in the world rely on G Suite to learn and work together.
-We are committed to protecting the privacy and security of all of our users, including students.
+More than 70 million students, teachers and administrators in almost every country in the world rely on G Suite to learn and work together.
+We are committed to protecting the privacy and security of all our users, including students.

 Does Google sell school or student data to third parties?